low along with the event by looking at these documents:

 The good news?
 The number of Opportunity Youth – 16-24-year-olds who are not in school, not working, and disconnected from the people, networks and employment they need to prosper – has declined in the United States in recent years.
 The challenging news?
 Nearly five million – about one in every eight young people – are still disconnected in America.
 And the rate in rural counties (20%) far exceeds that in urban (14%) and suburban (12%) counties.

-ARO’s March panel will highlight three programs – from Appalachia, the Mississippi Delta, and the Tribal West – that are successfully moving Rural Opportunity Youth into career training, higher education, and employment in multiple sectors.
-Hear how rural communities are innovating to make these young people realize their potential, advance their livelihoods, and contribute to their communities and the nation’s future.
+ARO’s March panel highlighted three programs – from Appalachia, the Mississippi Delta, and the Tribal West – that are successfully moving Rural Opportunity Youth into career training, higher education, and employment in multiple sectors.
+Watch the video to learn how rural communities are innovating to make these young people realize their potential, advance their livelihoods, and contribute to their communities and the nation’s future.

 Executive Director, Randolph County Housing Authority (RCHA)